Embird Embroidery Software

 Mesh object drawn with vectors

-5. Switch on Smooth option if you wish
+5. Switch on the Smooth option if desired.

-8. Generate Stitches to see layout of stitches
+8. Generate Stitches to see the stitch layout.

 Mesh - Curly Plant - Net > Fractal fill with large spacing